 Use system-defined components that assist in uniformity of fault handling when available.

-Prior to any abnormal termination of a component, perform “last wishes” to minimize the effects of the failure on enclosing components (e .g., release software locks held locally) and the real world (e. g. close valves opened by the component).
+Prior to abnormal termination of a component, perform “last wishes” to minimize the effects of the failure on enclosing components (e .g., release software locks held locally) and the real world (e. g. close valves opened by the component).

 Specify a fault-handling policy whereby a service, in the absence of full fault tolerance or graceful degradation, will halt safely and securely respectively.